lefevre-fraser/GME/Doc/README_in.txt

 1. Release Notes
 ************************************************

-Release Notes of Release rNEXT
+Release Notes of Release r9.1.12
 --------------------------------
   - Subversion backend library is updated to 1.5.5
   - New WiX-based installer (instead of the previous InstallShield-based)